This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Serbia.

 • applicable tax rate

-• notification that there is no VAT payable on those goods and services (in case of exempt supply or zero supply)
+• the amount of VAT chargednotification that there is no VAT payable and reference to the relevant provision (in case of exempt supply or zero supply)

 Contact us